Abusua: Bretuo

 (Tanoso - near Akumadan) Amoafo, Asiwa, and Afigyaase/Effiduase.
 Its symbol is the leopard.
 It is worth noting that the commander of the Asante army against Denkyira was the Mamponhene and in the past, generally, matters relating to war in Asante was the domain of the Mamponhene.
 When greeted by a person from the Bretuo, the reply should be "Yaa etwie nana".
-Towns of the Bretuo are Jamase, Apaa, Domeabra, Agogo-Hwidiem, Adankranya, Suhum-Kwahyia, Asiwa (capital of Bosome Freho District) and Abuotem, Ofoase, Brodekwano, Bosomtwe Beposo.
+Towns of the Bretuo are Jamase, Apaa, Kwahu Abene, Domeabra, Agogo-Hwidiem, Adankranya, Suhum-Kwahyia, Asiwa (capital of Bosome Freho District) and Abuotem, Ofoase, Brodekwano, Bosomtwe Beposo.

-Ekuona
+Ekoɔna

 Ekuona are not found in great numbers in Asante.
 They are mainly found among the Fante but in Asante, their main towns are Adanse Fomena and Asokore.
 The symbol of the Ekuona is the buffalo.
 When greeted, the reply should be "Yaa Doku nana".
 Other towns of the family are Banko, Mprim, Kona, Asokore-Mampon, Berekum, Kokofu-Abuoso, Adumasa, Heman, Abenkyem, Cape Coast, Jukwaa, and Duayaw-Nkwanta.

 Oyoko

 The falcon is the symbol of the Oyoko.
 It is also the family from which the current Asantehene comes.
 Its main towns are Kokofu, Kumasi, Dwaben and Nsuta.
 When greeted, the reply should be "Yaa Obiri nana".
-Other towns are Bekwae, Mamponten, Bogyae, Dadieso, Obogu, Asaaman Adubiase, Pampaso, Kontanase, Kenyase, and Ntonso.
+Other towns are Bekwae, Mamponten, Bogyae, Dadieso, Obogu, Asaaman Adubiase, Pampaso, Kontanase, Kenyase, and Ntonso.The symbol of the Oyoko clan is a Falcon.

-In some part of the western region, the symbol of the Oyoko clan is rat.
 Some people call it 'Ekusi ebusua' therefore members of this clan are called "Ekusifo" in some part in the Western region.